 First off, it offers the most bang for your buck.

-Fact: Businesses make on average $3 in revenue for every $1.60 they spend on AdWords.
+Fact: Businesses make on average $3 in revenue for every $1.60 they spend on Google Ads.

-And, it doesn’t come off as advertising to audiences (which is good – blatant advertising can often turn people off.)
+And, it doesn’t come off as advertising to audiences (which is good because blatant advertising can often turn people off.)

-Fact: Roughly half of users did not recognize the difference between PPC and organic listings in search results, according to a Wordstream study.
+Fact: Roughly half of all users did not recognize the difference between PPC and organic listings in the search results, according to a recent Wordstream study.

-They also perform much better than organic searches.
-So if you want to move up in the search rankings, PPC is your surest bet.
+PPC Campaigns also perform much better than organic searches.
+So if you want to move up in the search rankings, PPC is your best b

 Fact: Paid clicks outnumber organic clicks by 2 to 1.

 Not only that, but they reach a very wide audience.